Use a Technical Debt Budget

 The hardest part about the Tech Budget was paying that big tax on every sprint.
 But I looked at it like this: the 30% tax was the price we paid to avoid outages and to continue to ship features at a consistent pace.
 I tried to think of it as “roadmap insurance”: a predictable downside in exchange for preventing long-tail risks that could endanger the company and prevent us from delivering on the product roadmap.

-Having roadmap insurance also meant that I could be much more secure in schedules and forecasts, because doing continual tech investment vastly reduced the chance that we’d have to cancel half the roadmap for a year in order to rewrite some rickety old code.
+Having roadmap insurance also meant that I could be much more secure in schedules and forecasts, because doing continual tech investment vastly reduced the chance that we’d have to cancel half the roadmap for a year in order to rewrite a lot of rickety old code.

 Being more secure in the roadmap had good ripple effects beyond Product.
 For example, it made it less risky to share our roadmap with trusted customers.
 This helped salespeople win larger deals.
 It also built our investors’ confidence that we knew what we were doing, which made the CEOs job a little less hectic.